Need to talk? Call 1800 882 436.

 How common are injuries around the home?

-Each year, almost 70,000 Australian children (aged 0 to 14 years) are hospitalised and about 150 children die as a result of unintentional injuries or accidents.
+Each year, almost 70,000 Australian children (aged 0 to 14 years) are hospitalised for injuries or accidents.
+From 2016 to 2018, more than 500 children died as a result of injuries or accidents.

 What types of injuries and accidents can happen?